Dysphoric milk ejection reflex: Management

 There is no product that is medically approved to treat D-MER.
 It has been hypothesized that efforts to raise dopamine may help, and anecdotal evidence encourages a healthy diet limiting caffeine intake and adding supplements.

 Emotional support

 Awareness, understanding, and education appear to be important.
 Many people with D-MER rate their D-MER much worse prior to learning what is causing their feelings.
 Once a mother understands that she is not alone in her condition and realizes it is a physiological condition she seems to be much less likely to wean prematurely.

+The most effective treatments for D-MER to date have been awareness, understanding, and education.
+Many mothers struggling with D-MER attribute a much higher level of intensity to their symptoms before learning what is causing them.
+When mothers understand that they are not alone in this condition and realize that it is a physiological reaction, they seem much less inclined to wean their child prematurely.

 History

 The first documented reference to a hormonally based negative emotional reaction while breastfeeding was found online in a forum in June 2004.
 Prior to the launch of D-MER.org the phenomenon was unknown, unnamed, misunderstood and rarely mentioned or talked about.
 The term dysphoric milk ejection reflex (D-MER) came from Alia Macrina Heise who described it in 2007.
 It was chosen due to the emotional reaction (dysphoria) to milk let-down (milk ejection reflex).
 The "milk ejection reflex" is abbreviated among lactation professionals and referred to as the M-E-R. In 2008 a team of lactation consultants, headed up by Diane Wiessinger, worked together and consulted with other medical professionals to do a preliminary investigation to better understand D-MER.
 Case reports and case series have been published on the topic.
 A 2019 study reported a prevalence rate of 9.1%.
 An October 2021 review of literature published to that date reported:

 Due to poor public awareness of D-MER and the scarcity of evidence-based literature, many mothers may mistake D-MER for postpartum depression, especially given its atypical symptomatic manifestations.
 Additionally, lactation practitioners and health care providers may have limited recognition of D-MER.
 Another challenge in managing D-MER is that mental health professionals may lack knowledge about lactation or training in lactation management.
 This makes it necessary to educate mothers because educated mothers are usually better at handling postpartum situations if they are prepared in advance.